dbos-inc/dbos-demo-apps/typescript/bank/README.md

 If the withdrawal transaction fails, it throws an exception and rolls back automatically, additionally failing the workflow.
 If the withdrawal transaction succeeds, it returns a bank transaction ID, which can be used later in a compensating action to undo this transaction.

-In the second step, the workflow invokes a communicator function that sends an HTTP request to the remote backend server to invoke a `depositWorkflow` which deposits the same amount of money from the remote account:
+In the second step, the workflow invokes a step that sends an HTTP request to the remote backend server to invoke a `depositWorkflow` which deposits the same amount of money from the remote account:
 ```ts
 const remoteUrl = data.toLocation + "/api/deposit";
 const thReq = {